-Select this check box to denote this group as an Emergency Group
+Select th to denot as an Ei Group

-- 2. Define the Group exactly as you would any other Group, adding any Listings, Groups, Ranges, Filters, and/or Wildcards that contain numbers you want to be treated as emergency numbers. - 3.
-Select the Emergency Group check box.
+- 3. Select the Emergency Group check box.
 Only Groups with this check box selected appear in the Select Emergency Groups dialog box (from which you add the Emergency Group to the Policy). - 4.
 Click OK to save the Group and close the dialog box.